CopernicusCodeCrafters/main/README.md

 4. You als can give a name to the model.
 The model will be saved as a .rds file in  docker folder /var/openeo/workspace

+5. After a while a message will be displayed ("DONE").
+If not, an error has occured.

 ## Upload of training polygons

 It its important that training polygons which are uploaded have a column/attribute "classification" and a column/attribute "object_id".